Program manager vs. project manager: A detailed guide

 Key skills required for program managers

-A program manager needs a certain set of skills to be effective at the role.
+A program manager needs a specific set of skills to be effective at the role.
 Have a look at top program manager skills.

 • Research and analysis: A program manager needs to make strategic decisions.
-They need decent research and analysis skills to gain knowledge and make insights out of it.
+They need decent research and analysis skills to gain knowledge and insights.

 • Goal setting: A program manager needs to establish goals to achieve results.
 They should be able to set reasonable and measurable goals, deadlines, and metrics for success.